 SAPAA promotes and communicates quality, integrity, and professionalism in the administration of workplace substance abuse prevention programs through education, training, and the exchange of ideas.

 Drug Testing in Schools

-Following models established in the workplace, some schools have started random drug testing or testing students suspected of drug use (called reasonable suspicion/cause testing).
+Following models established in the workplace, some schools conduct drug testing on students suspected of illicit drug use (called reasonable suspicion/cause testing).
 However, there are some restrictions on random testing of students showing no such suspicion.
-The goal of testing is to deter drug use and identify students who misuse prescription or over-the-counter drugs or use illicit drugs so they can be helped.
+The goal of testing is to deter illicit drug use and identify students who misuse prescription or over-the-counter drugs or use illicit drugs so they can get help.
 For more information, see our Frequently Asked Questions About Drug Testing in Schools webpage and our NIDA for Teens website.

 Get this Publication